wp-plugins/db-cache-reloaded/readme.txt

 By default DB Cache Reloaded saves cached queries in `wp-content/tmp dir` (or another, if you changed value of `WP_CONTENT_DIR` constant).
 If you want to change this location, please define `DBCR_CACHE_DIR` constant in your `wp-config.php` file - it should point to existing directory.
 DB Cache Reloaded will use it instead of default location.

 == Changelog ==

+= 2.0.1 =
+* Fix: WordPress plugin repository does not add hidden (.name) files to release archives - added workaround

 = 2.0 =
 * Merged changes introduced in WordPress 2.9 (make sure you upgrade DB Cache Reloaded to version 2.0 before upgrading WordPress to version 2.9 - earlier plugin versions are not compatible with WP 2.9!);